 I began my training in 2009 after working in the NHS and as a teacher.
-I worked in three counselling organisations and gained experience in bereavement counselling, working with low income clients and with survivors of sexual abuse.
-I now specialise in supporting survivors of sexual abuse and domestic violence.
-A house move to a new area prompted a re-think and I chose to widen my experience so that now, alongside private work, I work for a cancer support charity and a small LGBT organisation.
+I have worked in three counselling organisations and gained experience in bereavement counselling, working with low income clients and with survivors of sexual abuse.
+I have also worked as a counsellor for a small LGBT organisation.
+I finally specialised in supporting survivors of sexual abuse and domestic violence.
+A house move to a new area prompted a re-think and I chose to widen my experience so that now, alongside private work, I work for a cancer support charity.
 I have 10 years experience of counselling individuals.

 My approach is Person-Centred.
 This means that we talk together to discover how I may support you.
 We work with what matters to you and not what others judge important.
 In this way we can work out what it is about your current situation that you are not happy with and would wish to change if you could.
 Problems often appear when there are areas of disagreement in people's lives which seem impossible to settle and this can create deep feelings of depression and anxiety.
 We will focus on your priorities.